This butter pound cake recipe is a classic, old fashioned cake recipe. If you are new to baking cakes, this is an excellent cake recipe to start with.

-And unlike a traditional pound cake recipe where the weight of all the four main and ingredients (flour, butter, sugar and eggs) is equal, this butter pound cake recipe does not require eggs to be measured by weight, instead they are measured in quantity.
+- Unlike a traditional pound cake recipe where the weight of all the four main and ingredients (flour, butter, sugar and eggs) is equal weight, this butter pound cake recipe does not require eggs to be measured by weight, instead they are measured in quantity for ease of making.

 Seen on this page is my layered butter pound cake frosted with vanilla buttercream.
 This cake can also be frosted with a simple lemon glaze, caramel drizzle or even cream cheese frosting.
 The choice is yours!